 Students who pursue the Clinical Informatics track must complete the Health Informatics MS degree en route to completing the PhD.
+Students are free to choose the Plan A or Plan B MS and must notify the GPC when they would like to add the MS to their track.
 Students must consult with the program to coordinate completion of coursework and other requirements for the Health Informatics MS, the Health Informatics PhD, and the Clinical Informatics track.
 Students who have an MS in Health Informatics from a comparable program may be exempt from this requirement in whole or in part, subject to program review and approval.

-Course Course Name Credit(s) Semester(s)

-HINF 5430 Foundations of Health Informatics I 3 Fall

-HINF 5431 Foundations of Health Informatics II 3 Spring

-HINF 5436 AHC Informatics Grand Rounds (x2) 1 each Fall

-Spring

-HINF 5440 Foundations of Translational Bioinformatics 3 Spring

-HINF 5496 Internship in Health Informatics 3-6 Fall

-Spring

-Summer

-HINF 5510 Applied Health Care Databases 3 Fall

-· · · · · -

-HINF 5520 Informatics Methods for Health Care Quality, 2 Spring

-Outcomes, and Patient Safety

-HINF 5531 Health Care Analytics and Data Science 3 Spring

-HINF 8430 Foundations of Health Informatics I Lab 2 Fall

-HINF 8431 Foundations of Health Informatics II Lab 2 Spring

-HINF 8440 Foundations of Translational Bioinformatics Lab 2 Spring

-HINF 8525 Health Informatics Teaching 2 Occasionally

-HINF 8888 Doctoral Thesis Credits 24 Fall

-Spring

-Summer

-NURS 5116 Consumer Health Informatics 1 ×

-No longer being offered, can be replaced with elective

-credit

-NURS 7108 Population Heath Informatics 2 Fall

-PUBH 6450 Biostatistics I 4 Fall

-Spring

-PUBH 6451 Biostatistics II 4 Spring

-Electives 2-5

-TOTAL 70
+Course Course Name Credit(s) Semester(s) HINF 5430 Foundations of Health Informatics I 3 Fall Spring HINF 5431 Foundations of Health Informatics II 3 Spring HINF 5436 AHC Informatics Grand Rounds (x2) 1 each Fall HINF 5440 Foundations of Translational Bioinformatics 3 Spring HINF 5496 Internship in Health Informatics 3-6 Fall Spring Summer HINF 5510 Applied Health Care Databases 3 Fall HINF 5520 Informatics Methods for Health Care Quality, Outcomes, and Patient Safety 2 Spring HINF 5531 Health Care Analytics and Data Science 3 Spring HINF 8430 Foundations of Health Informatics I Lab 2 Fall HINF 8431 Foundations of Health Informatics II Lab 2 Spring Currently not offered, make up with elective credit HINF 8440 Foundations of Translational Bioinformatics Lab 2 Spring HINF 8525 Health Informatics Teaching 2 Occasionally HINF 8888 Doctoral Thesis Credits 24 Fall Spring Summer NURS 7108 Population Heath Informatics 2 Fall PUBH 6450 Biostatistics I 4 Fall Spring PUBH 6451 Biostatistics II 4 Spring Electives 2-6 TOTAL 70